newlandsmc/host/SVMC-GAME-1/README.md

 ## Users created:

-- minecraft /var/minecraft /bin/bash (no password) (aka SVMC Bot on Github)
+- minecraft /var/minecraft /bin/bash (add to "systemd-journal" group) (no password) (aka SVMC Bot on Github)
 - \<all admins\> (add to "minecraft" group)
 - root and default user have no password (passwd -dl \<username\>)